yusufshakeel/node-api-project/README.md

 }
 ```

-The JWT will be present in the header.
+JWT will be present in the header.
 Check `x-auth-token`.

 ### User - List all active users